Skip to Content

 Camp America Food

 I was actually a vegetarian during this time of my life so eating at Camp was a bit of a pain.
-I believe that food options are more varied at summer camps nowadays but when I was there in 2011, there wasn’t much of a range of food to have.
+I believe that food options are more varied at summer camps nowadays but when I was there in 2011, there wasn’t much of a range of food to have, a shock during my Camp America expectations.

 Breakfast: 3-4 different types of cereal were offered as well as scrambled egg.
 Each day varied but you would either have potato tots, bacon or rounded sausages.
 Fridays were often Pancake day.
 A friend who worked at camp last year said she had more breakfast burritos and french toast at her camp.